 - You might have features like parking sensors, reverse cameras, collision warning and cruise control, but cars cannot do anything without human intervention.

-- At this level, the vehicle cannot perform any lateral(steering) or longitudinal (acceleration and braking) action without human inputs.
+- At this level, the vehicle cannot perform any lateral(steering) or longitudinal (acceleration and braking) action without human input.

 - None of these features is automated, human has to be alert other the car will crash.

-- This level includes features like Adaptive cruise control, automatic park assist, lane assist, emergency braking.
+- This level includes features like Adaptive cruise control, automatic park assist, lane assist, and emergency braking.

 - Adaptive Cruise Control lets you control the acceleration and braking, you can set the speed in cruise control and take off your feet of the pedal.
 The vehicle will accelerate or brake depending on the vehicle in the front.